-As specialists in warehouse identification and marking products, ASG Services have vast experience in handling warehouse storage location data.
+As specialists in warehouse identification and marking products, ASG Services have many years experience in handling warehouse storage data.
+We work with the data customers provide and where needed can help with the creation of data.

-Customers most often provide data files generated from their warehouse management software (WMS) packages or supplied direct from their WMS providers following a detailed facility survey.
+Customers often generate data files from warehouse management software (WMS) or forward those supplied their WMS providers, consultants, etc., following detailed facility survey.

 Yes, these are a common request from our customers looking for pick accuracy improvements.